• Skip to primary navigation

 Why It’s Family-friendly

-From its childcare for non-skiers aged six weeks old to three years old to their Snow Sport University beginning at age two and a half years old on up, Smugglers’ Notch is THE place to go in New England for kids to learn to ski or snowboard.
-Kids under age five get free lift tickets.
+From its childcare for non-skiers aged 6 weeks to 6 years old to the Snow Sport University beginning at age 2 and a half, Smugglers’ Notch is THE place to go in New England for kids to learn to ski or snowboard.
+It’s also one of the many ski resorts across the country where some kids ski free.
+Here, it’s kids 5 and under.

-Our kids began skiing here at age three years old.
-One of my favorite things about the lessons is that they do their best to maintain consistency with instructors, so kids really progress.
+Our kids began skiing here at age 3.
+One of my favorite things about the lessons is that the resort does its best to maintain consistency with instructors, so kids really progress.
 My kids became quite proficient skiers at Smugglers’ Notch.
 At the end of each ski lesson day, while kids wait to be picked up by parents, kids are entertained with music, a movie or a magic show while enjoying a hot chocolate and a snack.

 As one of the largest ski areas in New England, this ski resort is great for all ages.
 It is especially ideal for toddlers to teens, as well as for multi-generational families.

-Our first trip included a non-skiing grandparent and there were plenty of activities – including cross-country skiing -to keep her busy.
+Our first trip included a grandparent who doesn’t do downhill skiing and there were plenty of activities – including cross-country skiing – to keep her busy.
 They also had accommodations to fit our party of seven.

 Smuggler's Notch is one of the best new england ski resorts for families.